amitrajpurkar/atjax/authoring-notes/README.md

 | Bookdown |Free |Open Source |:---- |[site](https://bookdown.org/) |tbd |
 | Design Gurus |Paid |Proprietary |:---- |:---- |tbd |
 | BookBaby |Paid |Proprietary |:---- |:---- |tbd |

+we would like to know the top 3 publishers,
+* that allow you to draft the book,
+* {+ easy for onboarding by tech stack +}
+* easy on your pocket,
+* not having a time-bound target
+* allow you to publish book whenever you are ready